Skip to main content

 Math League

-Mrs. Pelkey & Miss Cerio
+Mrs. Pelkey & Ms. Cerio

 Math League is a club that gets together for good food, friends and math!
 We get together 5 times a year to compete against other schools.
 Our first two meets are with other schools, the next two are just us, and then we get together with every school in the county to compete.
 You will complete team questions, individual questions, and relay questions.
 The top 30 students in the county then get to travel on to the State Math League competition which will be in Long Island in 2015.